Category Sources

 Residential and commercial heating and waste management

-In Short Residential and commercial buildings utilize cooking stoves and heating furnaces powered by natural gas or heating oil.
-Additionally, they generate organic waste that decomposes into methane.
-A Few Details Households and offices consume fossil fuels for heating, supplied either through pipelines or delivered by truck to fill on-site tanks.
-These buildings also generate waste processed through sewage or garbage collection, which decomposes into methane.
-While this methane can potentially be captured and used as fuel, it is not always utilized.
-According to the EPA, this category excludes electricity generated by power plants but includes “distributed generation” from rooftop solar panels, as data on the generation, consumption, and storage of this energy remains private.
-More Info Full explanation: How the Economic System Impedes the Fight Against Global Warming.
+Residential and commercial buildings use cooking stoves and heating furnaces powered by natural gas or heating oil.
+A Few More Details Households and offices consume fossil fuels for heating, supplied either through pipelines or delivered by truck to fill on-site storage tanks.
+The combustion of these fuels emits CO2 into the atmosphere.
+These buildings also generate organic waste that is processed through sewage systems or garbage collection and eventually decomposes into methane.
+While this methane can potentially be captured and used as fuel, it is not always tapped.
+According to the EPA, this category excludes electricity generated by power plants but includes “distributed generation” from rooftop solar panels, because data on the generation, consumption, and storage of this energy remains private.
+Full explanation: How the Economic System Impedes the Fight Against Global Warming.
 Original idea: Is It Possible to Completely Eliminate Taxes on the Green Economy?

 Fossil fuels in industrial processes

-In Short Industries utilize diesel fuel, gasoline, natural gas, or coal to power furnaces and machinery.
-A Few Details Industries prefer fossil fuels because they are cost-effective, easily stored for continuous operations, and suitable for mobile machinery that cannot be connected to the electrical grid.
-Notably, oil and coal companies themselves consume hydrocarbons throughout various stages of their operations, from excavating coal mines and drilling oil wells to processing coal, refining petroleum, leaking methane gas, and distributing coal or gas.
-Clarifications on EPA’s categories referenced in this blog: – Fuel used for transporting fossil fuels by truck or train falls under this category rather than the transportation category. – The electricity consumed by industries, sourced from power plants, is classified under the “power plant” category rather than the “industry” category.
-More Info Full explanation: How the Economic System Impedes the Fight Against Global Warming.
+Industries producing raw materials and goods rely on diesel fuel, gasoline, natural gas, or coal to power machinery and heat furnaces.
+A Few More Details Industrial corporations burn fossil fuels to power engines or heat furnaces, which emit CO2 into the atmosphere.
+They prefer these fuels because they are cost-effective, easily stored for continuous operations, and suitable for mobile machinery that cannot be connected to the electrical grid.
+Oil and coal corporations themselves consume hydrocarbons throughout various stages of their operations, from excavating coal mines and drilling oil wells to processing coal, refining petroleum, leaking methane gas, and distributing coal or gas.
+Note Clarifications on EPA’s categories referenced in the other page: • Fossil fuels used to extract and transport gasoline, coal, or natural gas to consumers fall under this “industry” category rather than under the transportation category for trucks or trains. • The electricity consumed by industries, sourced from power plants, is classified under the “power plant” category rather than the “industry” category.
+Full explanation: How the Economic System Impedes the Fight Against Global Warming.
 Original idea: Is It Possible to Completely Eliminate Taxes on the Green Economy?

 Traditional “dirty” power plants

-In Short Conventional “dirty” power plants burn coal or natural gas to drives turbines that generate electricity.
-A Few Details Conventional power plants offer several advantages: – Coal and natural gas are cost-effective energy sources. – Their construction and infrastructure has already been fully amortized. – These plants can easily modulate their power output, particularly by adjusting the natural gas intake for gas turbines. – Coal and natural gas can be easily stored, allowing power plants to reliably meet continuous demand, including sudden surges in electricity consumption.
+Conventional “dirty” power plants burn coal or natural gas to produce steam or hot gases that drive turbines and generate electricity.
+A Few More Details Conventional power plants burn fossil fuels, which release CO2 (the main greenhouse gas, GHG) into the atmosphere through smokestacks.
+These fuels do offer several advantages: • Coal and natural gas are cost-effective energy sources. • The plants’ construction and infrastructure have already been fully amortized. • These plants can easily modulate their power output to respond to sudden surges in electricity consumption, particularly by adjusting the natural gas intake for gas turbines. • Coal and natural gas can be easily stored, allowing power plants to reliably meet continuous demand every hour of the day and night, all year long.
 Alternative “clean” power plants must replicate these characteristics in order to produce electricity without generating GHG emissions.
-More Info Full explanation: How the Economic System Impedes the Fight Against Global Warming.
+Full explanation: How the Economic System Impedes the Fight Against Global Warming.
 Original idea: Is It Possible to Completely Eliminate Taxes on the Green Economy?

 Fossil fuels for transports

-In Short Transportation via cars, trucks, trains, planes, and boats relies on the combustion of gasoline, diesel fuel, or kerosene.
-A Few Details Vehicles used in road, rail, air, and sea transport require cost-effective, high-energy-density fuels to fill lightweight tanks capable of powering both short and long-distance travel.
-Refueling stations can efficiently store fossil fuels, offering cost-effective refueling options for vehicles with low fuel levels.
-More Info Full explanation: How the Economic System Impedes the Fight Against Global Warming.
+Transportation via cars, trucks, trains, boats, and planes relies on the combustion of gasoline, diesel fuel, or kerosene.
+A Few More Details Vehicles used in road, rail, river, sea, and air transport require cost-effective, high-energy-density fuels to fill lightweight tanks capable of powering both short- and long-distance travel.
+For this purpose, they burn fossil fuels and release the resulting CO2 emissions into the atmosphere.
+Refueling stations can efficiently store fossil fuels, offering cost-effective refueling options for vehicles with empty tanks.
+Full explanation: How the Economic System Impedes the Fight Against Global Warming.
 Original idea: Is It Possible to Completely Eliminate Taxes on the Green Economy?